Wednesday, 4 January 2023

 A full shot contains a complete view of the characters.
 From this shot, viewers can take in the costumes of characters and may also help to demonstrate the relationships between characters.
 A full shot displays the character from head to toe, without showing much of his surroundings.
 A full shot distances the character from the viewer both physically and psychologically.
 They carry less emotional weight, and therefore they are not the best choice during emotive scenes.

-A mid shot contains the characters or a character from the waist up.
+The mid-shot or medium shot generally shows the character from the waist to the top of the head.
 From this shot, viewers can see the characters' faces more clearly as well as their interaction with other characters.
 This is also known as a social shot.

 Medium shots are the most common types of shots in the movies.
 The medium shot also encompasses two other famous shot types: the two-shot, with two actors facing the same screen direction, and the over-the-shoulder, showing a conversation in which, the actors sit or stand across from each other.
 To record medium shots, a normal lens will suffice.